rauc/rauc/docs/advanced.rst

 containing unknown configuration options.

-But, this does not prevent you from being able to use those new RAUC features on your current sytem.
+But, this does not prevent you from being able to use those new RAUC features on your current system.
 All you have to do is to perform an *intermediate update*:

 * Create a bundle containing a rootfs with the recent RAUC version, but *not* containing the new RAUC features in its manifest.
 * Update your system and reboot
-* Now you have a system with a recent RAUC version which is able to interpretate and appropriately handle a bundle with the latest options
+* Now you have a system with a recent RAUC version which is able to interpret and appropriately handle a bundle with the latest options

 Software Deployment
 -------------------